Notes on Sincerity and such

 A whole lot of the evil of the last century was conducted by people who followed rather sheep-like the twisted consensus reality of their societies.
 What the trickster does is to find flaws in that consensus reality and to construct creative performances to exploit and uncover those flaws.
 If this happens enough, perhaps people will come to develop an instinctive distrust of consensus reality and will be more likely to see reality as it is.[10]

 I don’t think time has been kind to my theories.
 The increasing prominence of outrageous lies and fakery has not immunized people against their effects or caused people to become more vigilant, as I had naïvely hoped might be the case.
-Instead of the collapse of illegitimate authority causing people to think for themselves, people seem to have responded by saying “well, I guess there’s no way to know what nonsense to believe, so I’ll just believe whichever nonsense I like the best.”
+The collapse of illegitimate authority, rather than causing people to think more critically, seems to have caused them to respond by saying “well, I guess there’s no way to know what nonsense to believe, so I’ll just believe whichever nonsense I find most attractive.”

 I still think there is something useful in the art of culture jamming, and I still admire a well-delivered hoax in a good spirit.
 I wasn’t all wrong, I don’t think.
 But today, older and wiser (I hope), I choose to err on the side of sincerity instead.